SSHpectator/waffer/README.md

 # waffer

-Waffer is a Web Application Firewall (WAF) detection utility for passive and active active WAF fingerprinting.
+Waffer is a Web Application Firewall (WAF) detection utility for passive and active WAF fingerprinting.

 Warning: This project is for educational and defensive use only.
 Do not run active tests against systems you do not own or do not have explicit authorization to test.